MixGRPO: Unlocking Flow-based GRPO Efficiency with Mixed ODE-SDE: Method

 \subsection{Trade-off Between Overhead and Performance}

-\name{} employs SDE sampling within the sliding window and ODE sampling outside of it, allowing the use of higher-order ODE solvers to accelerate GRPO training-time sampling.
-The timesteps that utilize ODE sampling are divided into those before and after the sliding window.
-The timesteps after the sliding window solely influence the reward calculation, whereas the timesteps before the window affect both the reward and contribute to cumulative errors in the policy ratio computing.
-Therefore, we focus exclusively on the acceleration of the timesteps after the window.
+Unlike DanceGRPO~\cite{xue2025dancegrpo}, which relies on Global-SDE sampling, \name{} employs a mixed ODE-SDE method, allowing the use of higher-order ODE solvers to accelerate GRPO training-time sampling.
+However, accelerating the ODE phase before the SDE window amplifies the solver's numerical errors due to the window's stochasticity, severely degrading image quality and corrupting the reward signal (See Appendix~\ref{app: before_ODE_error} for details).
+In contrast, accelerating the ODE phase after the window provides a significant speed-up without compromising the image fidelity required for reliable reward evaluation.
+Therefore, \name{} exclusively accelerates the post-window ODE timesteps.

-\citet{gao2025diffusionmeetsflow} has demonstrated the equivalence between the ODE sampling of flow matching models (FM) and DDIM, and Section~\ref{sec: mixed ODE-SDE} has also shown that diffusion probabilistic models (DPM) and FM share the same ODE form during the denoising process.
-Therefore, the higher-order ODE solvers \eg{} DPM-Solver Series~\citep{lu2022dpm, lu2022dpm++, zheng2023dpm}, UniPC~\citep{zhao2023unipc} designed for DPM sampling acceleration are also applicable to FM.
-We have reformulated DPM-Solver++~\citep{lu2022dpm++} to apply it in the FM framework for ODE sampling acceleration and released detailed derivations in Appendix~\ref{app: dpm_for_rf}.
+\cite{gao2025diffusionmeetsflow} has demonstrated the equivalence between the ODE sampling of flow matching models (FM) and DDIM, and Section~\ref{sec: mixed ODE-SDE} has also shown that diffusion probabilistic models (DPM) and FM share the same ODE form during the denoising process.
+Therefore, the higher-order ODE solvers \eg{} DPM-Solver Series~\cite{lu2022dpm, lu2022dpm++, zheng2023dpm}, UniPC~\cite{zhao2023unipc} designed for DPM sampling acceleration are also applicable to FM.
+We have reformulated DPM-Solver++~\cite{lu2022dpm++} to apply it in the FM framework for ODE sampling acceleration and released detailed derivations in Appendix~\ref{app: dpm_for_rf}.

 By applying higher-order solvers, we achieve acceleration in the sampling of \( \pi_{\theta_{\text{old}}} \) during GRPO training, which is essentially a balance between overhead and performance.
 Excessive acceleration leads to fewer timesteps, which inevitably results in a decline in image generation quality, thereby accumulating errors in the computation of rewards.
-We have found in practice that the 2nd-order DPM-Solver++ is sufficient to provide significant acceleration while ensuring that the generated images align well with human preferences.
-Ultimately, we adopted both progressive and frozen sliding window strategies, proposing MixGRPO-Flash and MixGRPO-Flash*.
-A detailed description of the algorithm can be found in Appendix~\ref{app: mixGRPO-Flash_Algo}.
-These approaches achieve a greater degree of acceleration compared to \name{}, while also outperforming DanceGRPO in terms of performance.
+We have found in practice that the 2nd-order DPM-Solver++ is sufficient to provide significant acceleration while ensuring that the generated images align well with human preferences in Table \ref{tab:abl_Solver_order}.